sinsniwal/iitm-server-bot/README.md

 To use this bot, you need to do the following:

 1. Clone this repository to your local machine.
-2. Modify the `config.ini` file with your settings.
+2. Modify `config.py` with your settings.
+3. Add the required secrets to `.env.example`
+4. Rename `.env.example` to `.env`
-3. Install the required Python packages by running `pip install -r requirements.txt.`
+5. Install the required Python packages by running `pip install -r requirements.txt.`
-4. Run the `main.py` file to start the bot.
+6. Run the `main.py` file to start the bot.

 ## Project Structure